rrout/HttpServer/README.md

 # HttpServer
 Sample HTTP Server built with boost

-# httpserverYourProject/ ├── inc/ │ └── your_headers.h └── src/ └── your_sources.cpp
+# httpserver

 ## Overview
-YourProject is a C++ application that uses the Boost library to [briefly describe the purpose or functionality of your project].
+HttpServer is a C++ application that uses the Boost library to Create REST API.

 ## Features
-- Feature 1
+- Native Support of JSON
-- Feature 2
+- SSL cert support
-- Feature 3
+- MVC model

 ## Folder Structure
-YourProject/ ├── inc/ │ └── your_headers.h └── src/ └── your_sources.cpp
+HttpServer/ ├── inc/ │ └── your_headers.h └── src/ └── your_sources.cpp

 ## Requirements